DFHack/dfhack/LUA_API.rst

   Adds or removes tiles matching a predefined keyword.
 The keyword set is the same as used by the command line.

-The lua module file also re-exports or wraps some of the functions implemented by the dfhack core for convenience.
+The lua module file also re-exports functions from ``dfhack.burrows``.

 sort
 ====